GeorgianStan/framework-for-building-libraries/README.md

   ],
   ```

 - Build before publish - you can add this property inside `package.json` in `scripts` object, if you need a hook before you publish your package.
-This command will be executed when you run `npm publish`, but before publihing the code.
+This command will be executed when you run `npm publish`, but before publishing the code.

   ```json
   "prepublishOnly": "webpack --mode=production",